top of page

 • Another demonstration of extraordinary accomplishment

-You must enter in teams of not more than 2 students, and submit work that is at, or close to, college graduate level in terms of depth, understanding of the subject, and quality of presentation.
-The program invites applications across various subjects, you can check out guidelines for science submissions here.
+You must enter in teams of no more than 2 students and submit work that is at or close to the college graduate level in terms of depth, understanding of the subject, and quality of presentation.
+The program invites applications across various subjects.
+You can check out the guidelines for science submissions here.
+To learn more about this competition, check out our complete guide here.

 Location: Virtual